 The total cost of your trip is between $2,500-$3,000 depending on flight prices.
 The cost includes your hotels, your share of the ground transportation, and entrance fees to Queen Elizabeth National Park for a safari boat cruise or Chimpanzee Trekking in the Kibale Forest…both absolutely amazing experiences to top off your hard and fulfilling work.
 Many years,we have provided opportunities to travel to travel to neighboring countries or even have long layovers to explore the Middle East.

-Not included in the price are some meals, personal souvenirs and items you might want to purchase to present to people in Uganda.
-It is essential that you visit a travel clinic within a few months of your visit to create a plan for immunizations and disease prevention.
+Not included in the price are some meals, personal souvenirs and things you may feel compelled to pay for to help someone out.
+It is essential that you visit a travel clinic within a couple months of your visit to create a plan for immunizations and disease prevention.
 Costs can be up to a several hundred dollars for vaccines depending on insurance coverage.
 Parents who wish to take children should be fully aware of the conditions they will be exposed to.

 We are limiting the number of participants to 10.
 You may reserve your place with a nonrefundable deposit of $300.
 If you follow through with your plans, the deposit will come off of your total.
 If your plans change, the $300 will become a donation to Project Hope Uganda and directly benefit our orphan children.

 We understand that this is a big commitment with your time and finances but we also feel strongly that it is worth the sacrifices.
 We do recommend that you talk with someone who has been to Uganda who can help you decide whether you can be adaptable to all we encounter.
 All of our team members are very passionate about Uganda and happy to speak with you.
 We can also recommend speaking with someone that had some difficulties adjusting.
 We can say without a doubt that every person that has taken the trip has had a life changing experience.
 If you have questions, would like more information, or you’re ready to sign up, you can use the contact us page to get in touch by email, talk or text.